 - IRS Form 14157, Complaint: Tax Return Preparer

-- A copy of the return provided to you by the preparer
+- A copy of the return provided to you by the return preparer.

-- A signed copy of the return as you intended it to be filed
+- A signed copy of the tax return as you intended it to be filed.

-- If your refund was direct deposited, a copy of your bank statement showing the deposit amount
+- If your refund was direct deposited, provide a copy of your bank statement showing the deposit amount.

-- If your refund was mailed, a copy of the paper refund check
+- If your refund was mailed, provide a copy of the paper refund check.

-- Copies of any other documents you received from the preparer
+- Copies of documents you received from the tax return preparer.

-- Additional information about the preparer, such as a copy of a business card, promotional flyer, or local business listing
+- Additional information about the tax return preparer, such as a copy of a business card, promotional flyer, or local business listing.

-- Copies of any other documents that support your claim, such as:
+- Copies of documents to support your claim, such as:

-The form has a long list of requested documents.
-If you don’t have all of them available, file your complaint with the information that you do have.
-In some cases, the IRS will consider the claim even without one or two requested document
+IRS Form 14157-A has a long list of requested documents.
+If you don’t have all of them available, file your complaint with the information you do have.
+In some cases, the IRS will consider the claim even without one or two requested documents.

-Make sure you maintain copies of everything for your records.
+Make sure you keep copies of everything for your records.